Carrot Risotto—healthy, comforting, colorful and just downright delicious. I’m officially here for it and I think you will be too!

 Risotto is one of those dishes that can feel pretty heavy.
 And depending on how it’s made, it can be.
-But here’s the thing, risotto can be creamy, comforting, and delicious, and still not break the bank when it comes to health.
+But here’s the thing, risotto can be creamy, comforting, and delicious all while not breaking the bank when it comes to health.
+If that’s not a win I don’t know what is.

 Carrot Risotto with Asparagus & Peas